-2016; Dafermos et al., 2018).
-Central banks' rules of behaviour occupy centre stage in both mainstream economics models and the policy debate after all.
+banks' rules of behaviour occupy centre stage in both mainstream economics models and the policy debate after all.
 By contrast, seldom the role of fiscal policy is examined, let alone a direct intervention of the State in the economy.
 Similarly, the cascade effect of MOIP on private innovation and green activities is usually ignored.
-Finally, the interaction between the productive sector and the ecosystem with the financial sphere is usually focused on credit market conditions and/or the green bond market.
-Feedback mechanisms between government policies, private innovation, climate change, material & energy reserves' availability, and the stock market, are usually not (utterly) investigated.
+Finally, the interaction between the productive sector and the ecosystem with the financial sphere is usually focused on credit market conditions and/or the green bonds' market.
+Feedback mechanisms between government policies, private innovation, material and energy reserves' availability and the stock market are usually not (utterly) investigated.
 Our paper can be regarded as an attempt at bridging this gap.

-In this regard, notice that our work can help assess pros and cons of ecological policies and plans, such as the already-mentioned Energiewende Programme (EWP).
-EWP can be regarded as an example of green MOIP.
-In short, it is quite a risky and complex mission programme devoted at reducing carbon emissions.
-Launched in Germany by the Federal Ministry for Economic Affairs and Energy, EWP aims at reducing carbon emissions by reconverting the production system through a long-term strategy.
-The goal of EWP is to transform the Germany economy by enhancing energy efficiency and reducing greenhouse gas emissions (EC, 2018c).
-This is expected to allow Germany to stop the energy production derived by nuclear plants by 2022 and become an economic system based on renewable energy resources by the 2050.
-To do so, EWP has established a clear and stable directionality in the economy, which has created favourable conditions and confidence for the private initiative.
-Indeed, the development of green technological innovation through government-financed investment activities has led Germany towards a pioneering position in the supply of renewable energy technologies (EC, 2018c).
-While our work is mainly theoretical, its empirical applications are expected to help detect the general impact of MOIPs on main macroeconomic variables and the environment.
+Notice that our work can help assess pros and cons of ecological policies and plans, such as the already-mentioned Energiewende Programme (EWP).
+EWP is an ambitious, risky and complex mission programme devoted at reducing carbon emissions.
+Launched in Germany by the Federal Ministry for Economic Affairs and Energy, EWP aims at reducing carbon emissions by reconverting the production system through a long-term strategy directed at the development of a national low-carbon energy system.
+The goal of EWP is to transform the Germany economy by enhancing energy efficiency, becoming strongly reliant on renewable energy resources and reducing Greenhouse Gas emissions (EC, 2018c).
+More specifically, the target of EWP is to allow Germany to stop the energy production derived by nuclear plants by 2022 and to become an economic system based on renewable energy resources by the 2050.
+To do so, EWP has established a clear and stable directionality in the economy, which has created favourable conditions and confidence for the private initiative offering new domestic and international opportunities.
+Indeed, the development of green technological innovation through government financed investment activities has led Germany towards a pioneering position in the supply of renewable energy technologies (EC, 2018c).
+While our work is mainly theoretical, it may help detect the general impact of this type of policies on main macroeconomic variables and the broader environment.